Adham El Idrissi

-Adham El Idrissi (born 17 March 1997) is a Dutch professional footballer who plays as a winger for Differdange in Luxembourg.
+Adham El Idrissi (born 17 March 1997) is a Dutch professional footballer who plays as a winger for Union Titus Pétange, on loan from Differdange in Luxembourg.

-He has been likened to former AFC Ajax player Luis Suarez due to their similar style of play.
+He has been likened to former AFC Ajax player Luis Suárez due to their similar style of play.

 Career

 El Idrissi is a youth exponent from AFC Ajax.
 He made his professional debut at Jong Ajax on 8 August 2016 in an Eerste Divisie game against FC Emmen.
-In January 2017 El Idrissi was released, has yet to sign with a new club.
+In January 2017 El Idrissi was released after a knee injury had sidelined him for months.
+He returned to play football at amateur side De Dijk and then joined Eerste Divisie outfit Telstar.

+In 2022 he joined TEC from fellow amateurs GVVV.
+Later he moved to Luxembourg and played for Victoria Rosport and Differdange, who loaned him to UT Pétange in February 2026.

 Personal life

 Born in the Netherlands, El Idrissi is of Moroccan descent.
 He is a former youth international for the Netherlands.